purescript-freedom/purescript-freedom/docs/03-Architecture.md

 NOTE: The state shape is very important for your productivity, so you should consider it seriously.

+NOTE: If you will implement complex UI, check [purescript-identy](https://github.com/oreshinya/purescript-identy).

 ## Action

 The role of `Action` is that it runs effects such as communicate with server or browser, get current app state, modify app state and so on.